 Yalda Night, Celebrate the Year Longest Night with Iranians

-For more information about Iran holidays and Persian festivals, you can check our Iran Public Holidays and Weekend page
+For more information about Iran holidays and Persian festivals, you can check our Iran Public Holidays and Weekend page.

 History of Yalda

-Like other Persian festivals, the history of Yalda night goes back to a very distant past.
+Like other Persian festivals, the history of Shab-e Yalda goes back to a distant past.
 But its exact date is unknown.
 Some archaeologists believe that the Yalda festival has 7,000 years of antiquity.
 They refer to prehistoric pottery with motifs of Iranian fish and animals, such as rams and scorpions.
-However, it has been proved that the Yalda night ritual dates back to about 500 BC, during the reign of Darius I, when this date was entered in the official calendar of the ancient Iranians; A calendar derived from the Babylonian and Egyptian chronicles.
+However, it has been proved that the Yalda night ritual dates back to about 500 BC, during the reign of Darius I, when this date was entered into the official calendar of the ancient Iranians; A calendar derived from the Babylonian and Egyptian chronicles.

-What are the Customs of Yalda Night?
+What are the Customs of Yalda?

 Proverbs or Storytelling on Yalda Night Ceremony

-Notably, in each part of Iran, people tell stories about their own culture.
+Notably, in each part of Iran, people tell stories about their culture.
 For example, Azerbaijanis read the story of Hussein Kurd Shabestari, and Khorasanians prefer Shahnameh stories.

-Hafez Divination on Yalda Night
+Hafez Divination on Shab-e Yalda

 Reading Shahnameh on Yalda Night Gathering